HFU-DM-GIS/memory-game-SarahKarollus/readme.md

 Add some random positions to the cards.
 Note that it makes sense to first generate a randomized list of all positions and then place the cards.

 ## Tasks
 1. Fix all bugs mentioned above.
+[DONE]
 2. Replace the numbers on the cards with images.
+[DONE]
 3. Let the user change the number of cards to play with.
 4. (Optional) Add a timer and save the times to finish in a leaderboard.
 5. Add a flipping animation for the cards.